A Brief History

 This article presents a timeline for students of The Modern Supernatural: From Gods to Monsters in Western History (History 296) at John Carroll University.

 For each date below, please click on the date to be taken to an article covering that date’s event.
-After reading that article, please post a one or two sentence comment in the comments section for the article that demonstrates that you read the article.

 I. Course Introduction